Attorney Fee Requests Against Your Spouse

 The main difference is section 7605 applies to parentage cases, which are child custody and child support cases for unmarried parents.

-Section 7605 is also a need-based statute and focuses on disparity in access to funds to retain an attorney.
+Section 7605 is also a need-based statute and focuses on the disparity in access to funds to retain an attorney.

 Family Code 271